 TUITION FEES AND LIVING EXPENSES

-Students will be charged a consortium fee of 4,750 EUR per year (European students) and of 18,750 EUR per year (Non-European students) to be admitted to the double degree programme.
+Students will be charged a consortium fee of 9,500 EUR for the 2-year programme (European students) and of 26,000 EUR for the 2-year programme (Non-European students) to be admitted to the double degree programme.
+The consortium fee must be paid by the students to ISARA only.

-Terra Isara Foundation scholarship /!\ only after submitting the application to the program.
+Terra Isara Foundation /!\ only after submitting the application to the program.

-The application form will be available on the website.
+The application form is available while applying to the MSc programme.

-After consideration of the student situation by the Scholarship Committee, and according to the funds available and number of applicants, a scholarship can be offered it might take several forms: reduction of tuition fees or scholarship during the Semester 3 in France.
+After consideration of the student situation by the Terra Isara Committee, and according to the funds available and number of applicants, a tuition waiver or scholarship can be offered and may take several forms.

 Students will have the opportunity to reapply for the second year.
-The amount of the scholarship is subject to change if the student situation does change between year 1 and 2.
+The amount of this tuition waiver or scholarship is subject to change if the student situation does change between year 1 and 2.

 - February 1st (non-European students) — March 1st (European students)

-- Only a limited amount of scholarships is available.
+Only a limited amount of tuition waiver or scholarship is available.
 Isara cannot guarantee that all applicants will receive financial support.

 Campus France / Embassy / Ministry of Foreign Affairs scholarships